Wondering what size speaker wire you need? You’re in the right place!

 Copper-clad aluminum vs copper speaker wire

-Copper clad aluminum (CCA) wire has, in the last few years, become more and more common as the price of copper wiring has gone up.
+Copper-clad aluminum (CCA) wire has, in the last few years, become more and more common as the price of copper has gone up.
 It’s one of those “little things” you might not know when buying that companies aren’t telling you.

 Unlike pure copper wire, copper-clad aluminum uses an aluminum wire core with a thin copper plating.
 From the outside, it misleadingly looks the same because of the plating.

-Aluminum offers a lighter weight and lower cost than copper, so it’s at first glance it may seem like a great way to replace more expensive copper wiring.
-However, the problem is that aluminum isn’t as good of an electrical conductor as copper.
+Aluminum offers a lighter weight and lower cost than copper, so at first it may seem like a great way to replace the more expensive copper options.
+However, there’s a problem.

-Aluminum has only 61% of the conductivity of copper (in other words, it has 39% more resistance) meaning it will take larger aluminum wires to get the same wire quality.
+Aluminum has only 61% of the conductivity of copper (in other words, it has 39% more resistance) meaning it will take larger aluminum wires to get the same power handling, capacity, and resistance value.

 Everyday use & what to know